Skip to main content

 Students wishing to study abroad have financial support through the grants offered by different bodies.
 The grants and financial support offered by the Ministry of Education, Vocational Training and Sports (MEFD) are considered as portable grants.

 Apart from the financial support provided by the Spanish Service for the Internationalisation of Education, some autonomous communities also offer their own additional aids for this mobility programmes.
-Besides, their are other grants and aids offered by the autonomous communities to finance the international mobility of university students doing graduate and post-graduate studies through programmes outside of the Erasmus+ frameworks.
+Besides, there are other grants and aids offered by the autonomous communities to finance the international mobility of university students doing graduate and post-graduate studies through programmes outside of the Erasmus+ frameworks.

 Erasmus+